Toshimichi0915/Indexer/README.md

 ```

 Both ObservableField and ObservableSet have an **owner** field.
 This field is used to create/update indexes.
 Without this
-field, The index does not work well.
+field, indexes does not work well.

 Then, you have to create a list of all entities from which you will look up a nation by its leader or factories.